 As I was not feeling all too well (forbearance of a hay fever attack in the middle of the night), I resorted to the juice pairing (DKK 500/600 – € 67/81) rather than the wine pairing (DKK 800/1.000 – € 107/134).

 About the food and drinks:

-As said, we started with delicious amuses of which the liquid Waldorf salad was a real stand out: an amazing and inventive non-alcoholic cocktail made from apple/celery sorbet ice, celery and grape juices and a couple of sprays of walnut oil.
-In your mind you could just check off all the different elements of a Waldorf salad whilst sipping it from the Martini glass…
+As said, we started with delicious amuses of which the liquid Waldorf salad was a real stand out: a fantastic and inventive non-alcoholic cocktail made from apple/celery sorbet ice, celery and grape juices and a couple of sprays of walnut oil.
+In your mind, you could just check off all the different elements of a Waldorf salad while sipping it from the Martini glass…

 As part of the Kokkeriet cookbook, Thomas Vinterberg, the Danish director and one of the founders of the Dogma 95 collective, had written a preface, of which a part is mentioned as a quote on the Kokkeriet website: